Get,

 Konasana benefits are as follows:

-Benefits of Konasana on Diabetes:
+1. Benefits of Konasana on Diabetes:

 Diabetes (Type I and Type II) is a metabolic disorder or issue characterized by elevated blood glucose levels due to reduced synthesis or resistance of a hormone called insulin which regulates blood glucose.
 A study by Mahapure et al. in 2015 stated that yogasanas like Konasana might help reduce blood glucose levels.
-It is assumed that a side stretch during Konasana may result in alternate abdominal contractions and relaxations, which may result in increased secretion of insulin (the hormone which regulates blood glucose).
+It is assumed that a side stretch during Konasana may result in alternate abdominal contractions and relaxations, which may result in increased secretion of insulin (the hormone that regulates blood glucose).
 Additionally, Konasana may help reduce oxidative stress, which is important in diabetic complications.
 This indicates that Konasana may help in managing diabetes.
 However, this asana should not be considered an alternative to modern medicine.
 Kindly consult a doctor for proper treatment.
 Additionally, it is advised to exercise this asana under the supervision of a qualified trainer.4

-Benefits of Konasana on Hypertension:
+2. Benefits of Konasana on Hypertension:

 Hypertension or high blood pressure has no noticeable symptoms, but if left untreated, it may become a risk factor for many other diseases.
 Lack of exercise and inactivity can lead to hypertension.
-Yogasanas may reduce high blood pressure.
+Yoga may reduce high blood pressure.
 Along with pranayamas (breathing techniques), a few selected yogasanas, like Konasana, are prescribed for managing hypertension.
 Thus, asanas like Konasana may positively impact blood pressure, but this asana should not be considered an alternative to modern medicine.
 Kindly consult your doctor for the proper treatment of hypertension.
 Additionally, it is recommended to perform this asana under the supervision of a qualified trainer.5

-Benefits of Konasana for Stroke:
+3. Benefits of Konasana for Stroke:

 A brain attack damages the brain due to the blockage of the blood supply.
 It has been found that the Konasana may improve blood circulation to the brain and help manage and may reduce the risk of stroke.
-The health ministry of India approves the Konasana and its potential for preventing stroke.
+The Health Ministry of India approves the Konasana and its potential for preventing stroke.
 This indicates that the Konasana may positively impact stroke.
 However, it is recommended not to rely on this asana alone and consult a doctor for proper stroke treatment.
 Additionally, one should perform this asana under the guidance of a qualified trainer.3,5

-Benefits of Konasana on Depression:
+4. Benefits of Konasana on Depression:

 Regularly performing different yogasanas and pranayamas may help in reducing the symptoms of depression.
-Asanas like Konasana are approved by the Ministry of health and family welfare, India, for managing depression.
+Asanas like Konasana are approved by the Ministry of health and Family Welfare, India, for managing depression.
 Thus, the Konasana may help in alleviating depressive symptoms.
 However, it is advised to consult a doctor for proper treatment of depression and not rely on this asana alone.
 Additionally, one should perform this asana under the supervision of a qualified trainer.5

-Benefits of Konasana on Obesity:
+5. Benefits of Konasana on Obesity:

 Obesity is the accumulation of more body fat which may increase the risk of several diseases.
 It is now evident that regular yoga (Konasana) may positively impact obesity by reducing body weight and excess body fat.
-The Ministry of Health and family welfare approved the Konasana for managing obesity.
+The Ministry of Health and Family Welfare approved the Konasana for managing obesity.
 However, one should not consider this asana an alternative to modern medicine.
 Kindly consult your doctor for proper treatment.
 Additionally, it is recommended to exercise this asana under the supervision of a qualified trainer.5

-Benefits of Konasana for Asthma:
+6. Benefits of Konasana for Asthma:

-Other benefits of Konasana:
+Other Benefits of Konasana:

 • Asanas like Konasana may help tone and strengthen the side muscles.3